Sonya-7/DS_Capstone-IBM-/README.md

 I am tasked with predicting whether or not the first stage of the SpaceX Falcon 9 rocket will land successfully.

 ## Business Problem
 SpaceX advertises Falcon 9 rocket launches on its website, with a cost of 62 million dollars; other providers cost upward of 165 million dollars each, much of the savings is because SpaceX can reuse the first stage.
-Therefore if you can accurately predict the likelihood of the first stage rocket landing successfully, you can determine the cost of a launch.
-With the help of your Data Science findings and models, the competing startup you have been hired by can make more informed bids against SpaceX for a rocket launch.
+Therefore if an accurate prediction of the likelihood of the first stage rocket landing successfully can be achieved, it is possible to determine the cost of a launch.
+With the help of these Data Science findings and models, the competing startup can make more informed bids against SpaceX for a rocket launch.

 ## Objective
 - To apply data science toolkit and machine learning in order to accurately predict the likelihood of the first stage rocket landing successfully, and thus determine the cost of a launch.